owise1/ic-js/docs/ic.md

 * `/ipfs/QmckHbjMQTww8UaruK8HMxGv9aMGyx2ynFggqg6wQqs19i` can be assumed to be a file of some kind
 * `https://web.archive.org/web/20070625161555im_/http://www.pantspantspants.biz/top-original.jpg` can be assumed to be an image of some kind (but lets be a little careful with location based urls because the thing that's there could change)
 * `twitter.com` can be assumed to mean whatever's at that link (aim for canonical urls)

+Thots are by humans for humans.
+They are not facts.
+They are not true.
+They are not our "digital exhaust".

 ## Why would anyone use this?